 Phase I/II Study of the Combination of Inotuzumab Ozogamycin (CMC-544) with Low-intensity Chemotherapy in Patients with Acute Lymphoblastic Leukemia (ALL)

+If you are reading and signing this form on behalf of a potential participant, please note: Any time the words "you," "your," "I," or "me" appear, it is meant to apply to the potential participant.
 The goal of the Phase I part of this clinical research study is to test 2 dose levels of the drug inotuzumab ozogamycin to find the highest tolerable dose that can be given in combination with chemotherapy.
-The goal of Phase II is to learn if inotuzumab ozogamycin given in combination with chemotherapy can help to control ALL.
+The goal of Phase II is to learn if inotuzumab ozogamycin given in combination with chemotherapy can help to control acute lymphoblastic leukemia (ALL).
 The safety of the study drugs will also be studied.
+Participants in this study are at least 60 years of age and have newly diagnosed ALL or have refractory-relapsed ALL regardless of age.
 Inotuzumab ozogamycin is designed to attach to a protein that is often found in leukemia cells.
 This may cause the cancer cells to die.
 Rituximab is designed to attach to cancer cells and damage them, which may cause the cells to die.
-Hyper-CVAD includes a combination of cyclophosphamide, vincristine, dexamethasone, methotrexate, Ara-C (cytarabine), and Neulasta (pegfilgrastim).
+Hyper-CVD includes a combination of cyclophosphamide, vincristine, dexamethasone, methotrexate, Ara-C (cytarabine), and Neulasta (pegfilgrastim).
 The maintenance therapy used in this study is called POMP, which includes a combination of mercaptopurine, methotrexate, vincristine, and prednisone.
 These chemotherapy drugs are designed to interfere with the multiplication of cancer cells, which may slow or stop their growth and spread throughout the body.
 This may cause the cancer cells to die.

 Disease Group: Leukemia